freenas/freenas-docs/userguide/system.rst

 A password-protected SED protects the data stored on the device when the device is physically removed from the %brand% system.
-This allows secure disposal of the device without having to first wipe its contents.
+This allows secure disposal of the device without having to first wipe the contents.
 If the device is instead removed to be repurposed on another system, it can only be unlocked if the password is known.